Attractions

 Visit Dothan Headquarters / Gold Peanut Monument

-Your questions for all things Dothan can be answered here at the hub – hotel information, upcoming events, current maps, and brochures for all the local attractions.
-You’ll also find a great selection of Dothan gear in our gift shop, and some Sweet Home Alabama souvenirs to take home.
-Plus, we’ve got the original Peanut Around Town – a gold cast peanut that is a familiar photo op for visitors, and a giant Elvis Peanut with a great story.
-Ask our friendly staff about Elvis’ former life!
+Your questions for all things Dothan can be answered here at the hub, where you’ll find hotel information, event details, maps, and brochures for local attractions.
+The gift shop offers Dothan gear and Sweet Home Alabama souvenirs, along with the original Peanut Around Town—a gold cast peanut that’s a favorite photo spot for visitors.

 3311 Ross Clark Circle